GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 ## Step 5: Onchain GIP Submission
 Proposals should be submitted for onchain voting once the Discussion Period is complete.
 The Gaia DAO currently has a threshold of [placeholder] GAIA as a requirement for proposal submission.
 Any Delegate who meets this proposal threshold may submit their proposal for onchain voting.
 If a Delegate does not meet the minimum token threshold for submitting proposals, they may work with someone who does to submit the proposal on their behalf or ask the DAO for GAIA delegations.
 Delegate profiles can be viewed at [link].

 Proposals are submitted onchain on the Gaia Governance Portal (via Tally) or on other applications connected to Gaia governance contracts.
-Upon submission, a proposal enters a **three (3)** day Vote Delay period, prior to the commencement of the **seven (7)** day Voting Period.
+Upon submission, a proposal enters a **[placeholder]** day Vote Delay period, prior to the commencement of the **[placeholder]** day Voting Period.

 Gaia Governance Proposals pass a vote if delegates reach quorum, defined as [placeholder] GAIA in support of the proposal, AND have a simple majority of “For” votes (>50%).
 Each proposal must also be consistent with the values of Gaia and must not violate applicable law.